 Research and Sponsored Programs will match funds to support a faculty member’s publication cost for up to $600 over a three year period.
 They will match funds from faculty, Department, or College.
 For more information, please see RSP’s Publication/Exhibition/Open Access Grant page.

-Urban Teacher Pipeline is again offering the opportunity for faculty to redesign ISU course to prepare our students to teach in urban settings.
-Stipends are being offered for this opportunity that will take place summer 2016.
-Applications are due by April 11.
+The National Center for Urban Education (NCUE) is again offering the opportunity to better prepare our students to teach in urban school settings.
+Stipends are being offered for this course redesign process that will take place summer 2019.
+Applications are due by 4:00PM March 19, 2019.
+Please email April Mustian (NCUE faculty development liaison) at email@example.com if you have any questions.

 In order to conduct research in the Unit 5 School District, please complete the Request for Research Form and send to Associate Dean Barb Meyer.
 She will review and notify the applicant when it is sent to the Unit 5 office for review and of potential approval.